 After leaving Shenandoah University, you will need a provider for medical care.
 Some adults choose to use urgent care centers for their healthcare needs but this is more costly for you and makes it difficult to establish a relationship necessary for good healthcare over time.
 You may be very healthy now but everyone experiences illness or suffers an injury and maintaining good health is essential to living your life to the fullest.
 Urgent care centers were developed for treating acute illness and not in promoting lifelong health.

-Here are some tips on choosing a healthcare provider:
+Tips on choosing a healthcare provider:

 - Choose a provider that is “preferred” on your insurance plan.
 A preferred provider means you will pay less out of pocket.